MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbGlobalMapping.md

 ```

 ### -Persistent
-Indicates that this connection is recreated after reboot
+Indicates that this connection is recreated after reboot.

 ```yaml
 Type: Boolean